-- Practice, practice!
-A repetitive motion tends to enhance the effects.
+- Practice practice, practice!
+A repeatable motion tends to enhance the effects.
 Strike the balls at very rusted spots, not clean areas.
 However, too much practice does lead to sore and tired hands and arms. - Make sure your fingers are out of the way when striking the balls together. - The use of gloves is recommended.
-This will prevent the hands from being coated in iron oxide and lessen the likelihood of developing blisters when repeatedly striking the balls together. - The iron balls can be recharged with rust by soaking them in a salt-water solution overnight and allowing them to air dry.
+This will prevent the hands from being coated in iron oxide and lessen the likeli hood of developing blisters when repeatedly striking the balls together. - The iron balls can be recharged with rust by soaking them in a salt-water solution overnight and allowing them to air dry.
 Storing them exposed to the normal atmosphere in a chemical storeroom should also keep them well rusted.